Criminal Justice & Corrections Schools in Alabama

 There are 10 colleges in Alabama that offer criminal justice degrees.
 Learn about the most popular 10 below:

-Of all the students who attend this school, 96% get financial aid.
-It takes the average student 5.18 years to graduate.
+Of all the teachers who work at the school, 97% are considered full time.
 Grads earn an average early-career salary of $30,100 after earning their degree at this institution.
+98% of students are awarded financial aid at this school.Request Information

 Criminal Justice & Corrections Careers in AL